Direct Payments Strategy for Children’s and Adult Social Care 2023 to 2028

 Governance proposal

-The publishing of this strategy marks phase three and with that we are seeking to establish a collaborative approach to progressing the action plan.
+The publishing of this strategy marks phase 3 and with that we are seeking to establish a collaborative approach to progressing the action plan.
 To this end, we are proposing that the One Council Board is replaced by a Steering Committee, comprising representatives of the front-line council teams, representatives of independent providers, representatives of individuals who use or are considering whether to use direct payment to purchase care and health colleagues who are themselves considering how best to develop their direct payment offer.

 We also propose the establishment of a reference group to secure input from a larger number of people most affected by the work we do to improve the offer, ensuring they meaningfully shape our action planning.